EXPLAINER-What do we know about the health of Japan's Shinzo Abe?

-TOKYO, Aug 24 (Reuters) - Japanese Prime Minister Shinzo Abe visited a Tokyo hospital on Monday for the second time within days, fanning further speculation about the state of his health.
+TOKYO, Aug 28 (Reuters) - Prime Minister Shinzo Abe, Japan’s longest-serving premier, said on Friday he was resigning because of poor health, ending a stint at the helm of the world’s third-biggest economy during which he sought to revive growth and bolster its defences.

+Abe has battled the disease ulcerative colitis for years and two recent hospital visits within a week had fanned questions on whether he could stay in the job until the end of his term as ruling party leader, and hence, premier, in September 2021.

-Abe suffers from chronic ulcerative colitis and has spoken of struggling with it since junior high school.
+He has spoken of struggling with the disease since junior high school.
 A flare-up in 2007 forced him to quit as prime minister.

-Officials have declined to comment in detail on Abe’s health, saying only that Monday’s visit was connected to last week’s check, itself a follow-up to a physical exam in June.

 Ulcerative colitis is an inflammatory bowel disease that can cause ulcers in the lining of the colon and rectum.
 Symptoms include diarrhoea, abdominal cramping, weight loss and fatigue.